NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_outputs.rst

 Walkthrough on Drift Detection for Model Outputs
 ------------------------------------------------

-NannyML detects data drift for :term:`Model Outputs` in the same univariate drift methodology as for a continuous feature.
+NannyML detects data drift for :term:`Model Outputs` using the :ref:`Univariate Drift Detection methodology<univariate_drift_detection>`.

 Let's start by loading some synthetic data provided by the NannyML package.